-Some older devices might not support VE.Smart networking. for more information see: Limitations .
+Some older devices might not support VE.Smart networking. for more information see the Limitations chapter in the VE.Smart Networking manual.

 Setting up the network

 When setting up the network, first set up the Smart Battery Sense or battery monitor, and then add one or more solar chargers or AC chargers to the network.